U.S. Route 322 Business (State College, Pennsylvania)

 U.S. Route 322 Business (US 322 Bus.), designated internally as State Route 3014 (SR 3014), is a 9 mi business loop of US 322 in Centre County, Pennsylvania.
-Its western terminus is at an interchange with Interstate 99 (I-99)/US 220/US 322 near State College; its eastern terminus is at US 322 near Boalsburg.
+Its western terminus is located at an interchange with Interstate 99 (I-99)/US 220/US 322 near State College; its eastern terminus is at US 322 near Boalsburg.

+History

-US 322 Bus. was signed at US 322 until 1981, when the Mount Nittany Expressway, a freeway bypass of US 322, was constructed north of State College.
+US 322 Bus. was signed as US 322 until 1981, when the Mount Nittany Expressway, a freeway bypass of US 322, was built north of State College.

-US 322 Bus. serves as the main east–west thoroughfare in State College, and the section in State College is named Atherton Street in honor of George W. Atherton, former president of the Pennsylvania State University.
+US 322 Bus. now serves as the main east–west thoroughfare in State College, and the section in State College is named Atherton Street in honor of George W. Atherton, former president of the Pennsylvania State University.

 Route description

 US 322 Bus. (designated SR 3014) begins at an interchange with I-99/US 220/US 322 northwest of the borough of State College in Patton Township, Centre County.
 At this interchange, there is access from westbound US 322 Bus. to southbound I-99/US 220 and westbound US 322 and from northbound I-99/US 220 and eastbound US 322 to eastbound US 322 Bus.; the interchange also has a westbound exit and eastbound entrance connecting to Grays Woods Boulevard and North Atherton Street that provides access to PA 550.

 From the I-99/US 220/US 322 interchange, US 322 Bus. heads southeast on North Atherton Street, a four-lane divided highway.
 The route heads into business areas and comes to an intersection with Valley Vista Drive, which heads north and provides access to northbound I-99/US 220 and eastbound US 322 and from southbound I-99/US 220 and westbound US 322.

 The road curves east and becomes a five-lane road with a center left-turn lane.
 US 322 Bus. runs past more businesses to the north of wooded residential areas in the community of Park Forest Village, passing to the south of the Colonnade at State College shopping center.
 The route heads through the community of Woodycrest as a four-lane divided highway before it gains a center left-turn lane again and crosses into Ferguson Township, where it turns to the southeast.
 The road passes a mix of homes and businesses in the community of Overlook Heights.